CityOfLosAngeles/waze-predict/README.md

 Regardless, the data has been processed to be used.
 I set it up as a binary classifier: each square either has traffic or it doesn't.
 I included the location, the weather, the time of day, the day of the week, and whether there is traffic immediately proceeding it on an adjacent square (or that square itself).

-Aside from changing the hyperparameters, the most obvious way to fix it is to change training and test data selection from totally random to stratified.
+Aside from changing the hyperparameters, the most obvious way to fix it is to generate training and test data in a much more intelligent way.
+Right now, selection is totally random.
+It should be, at the very least, stratified.

 Anyways, turns out traffic prediction is difficult.
-This is a work in progress.